emberjs/rfcs/text/0000-ember-data-model-factory-for.md

 }
 ```

-Users interested in providing a custom class for their `records` and whom override `modelFactoryFor`,
+Users interested in providing a custom class for their `records` and who override `modelFactoryFor`,
  would not need to also change `modelFor`, as this would be the `klass` accessible via the `factory`.

 Users wishing to extend the behavior of `modelFactoryFor` could do so in the following manner: